AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/cnnxt-mgmt/create-folder.md

 1. Choose a **Region** that supports AVEVA Data Hub.
 Select **Change** to choose a region.

     AVEVA Data Hub is only supported in a limited number of geographical regions.
 Choose one of the supported Connect regions listed in the following table.
-Note that the table also indicates differences between naming of regions in AVEVA Connect and AVEVA Data Hub:
+The table also lists the mapping between region labels in AVEVA Connect and AVEVA Data Hub:

     | AVEVA Connect region label | AVEVA Data Hub region label |
     | ------------- | ------------- |